zichen-liu/zichen-liu.github.io/cv.md

 ### Education

-- *Current: Incoming PhD Student in Biostatistics, UCLA*
+- *Current: doctoral student in biostatistics at UCLA*
-- MS in Biostatistics, University of Washington, 2022
+- MS in biostatistics, University of Washington, 2022
-- BA in Chemistry, Pomona College, 2018
+- BA in chemistry, Pomona College, 2018

 ### Highlights